Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Spur-of-the-moment Problems.md

 #### Solution
 **Note:** Well, a three-way handshake, like the TCP's SYN->SYN/ACK->ACK, is required before closing the link is allowed.
 This handshake is required to prevent data/control messages from arriving before the link is marked as established.

-- First, `unlink()` is only allowed after the link establishment process is terminated, i.e., all the required LINK and LINKACK messages are received.
-This means, that when unlinking is wanted, the link must change to a `WAITING_TO_UNLINK` state, and wait for the required messages before deciding which unlinking behavior is required.
+- First, `unlink()` is only allowed after the link establishment process is terminated, i.e., all the required `LINK` and `LINKREPLY` messages are received.
+This means, that when unlinking is wanted, the link must change to a `CANCELLING` state, and wait for the required messages before deciding which unlinking behavior is required.
 	- The unlinking behavior may be:
-		1. Change to `UNLINKING` and send `UNLINK` message when the link is established.
+		1. When the link is established, change to `UNLINKING` and send `UNLINK` message.
-		2. Send `UNLINK` message and close, when an `UNLINK` message is received before the message containing the metadata that would establish the link.
-		3. Just close, when a negative linking response is received in a `LINKACK` msg.
+		2. When a negative linking response is received in a `LINKREPLY` msg, just close.
-- After sending metadata, the next message (`LINKACK`) that is required to be delivered to the peer, must not contain metadata.
-This allows determining if the a `LINK` message has been sent before the `LINKACK` message, which means the `LINK` message must be caught, regardless of the success indicated by the `LINKACK` code, as we don't want unwanted links to occur but also we need to wait for the metadata before establishing the link, otherwise we can't verify the compatibility and we won't know how to handle the incoming data/control messages.
+- After sending metadata, the next message (`LINKREPLY`) that is required to be delivered to the peer, must not contain metadata.
+This allows determining if the a `LINK` message has been sent before the `LINKREPLY` message, which means the `LINK` message must be caught, regardless of the success indicated by the `LINKREPLY` code, as we don't want unwanted links to occur but also we need to wait for the metadata before establishing the link, otherwise we can't verify the compatibility and we won't know how to handle the incoming data/control messages.
-- Old `LINKACK` and `UNLINK` messages do not influence behavior, so this might help simply logic.
+- Old `LINKREPLY` and `UNLINK` messages do not influence behavior, so this might help simply logic.
 The crucial message that must be caught is the `LINK` message.
 ### Initial 2-way handshake algorithm:
  ```
 /*